Generic Name: amantadine (a MAN ta deen)

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.

 Call your doctor if you miss several doses in a row.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of Osmolex ER can be fatal.

 Overdose symptoms may include confusion, agitation, behavior changes, hallucinations, severe headache or pounding in your ears, muscle stiffness, problems with balance or walking, trouble breathing, fast heartbeats, or seizure.

 What should I avoid while taking amantadine?

 Do not receive a nasal flu vaccine while using Osmolex ER, and for at least 48 hours after your last dose.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+The vaccine may not work as well during this time, and may not protect you from influenza.

 Do not drink alcohol.
 Dangerous side effects could occur.

 Avoid driving or operating machinery until you know how Osmolex ER will affect you.
 Osmolex ER may impair your thinking or reactions.
 Some people taking this medicine have fallen asleep during normal daytime activities such as working, talking, eating, or driving.
 You may fall asleep suddenly, even after feeling alert.
 Be careful if you drive or do anything that requires you to be alert.